cathiele/rpngo/USER_GUIDE.md

 If everyting worked, you will have the contents of the file as a string at the top of the stack.

+## The startup file

+A file named `$HOME/.rpngo` will be created if it does not yet exist using the data files in the `startup/` source folder.
+You can edit this file in order to customize the calculator at startup.
+Here are some thing you might want to configure:

+- The default window layout
+- How to create the plot window
+- Varables and macros that you always want available
+- F1-F12 key bindings
+- How command history is saved
+- Actions to perform on every command entered
+- Serial port echo (on microcontrollers)

+If you delete or renaem the file, a new one with default properties will be created.

 ## Programming

 RPNGO provides support for simple programming.
 It's not going to replace